Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Benchmark results

-Figures~\ref{fig: Benchmark_Heisenberg_2column}, \ref{fig: Benchmark_Heisenbergk3_2column}, \ref{fig: Benchmark_Graphite_2column}, \ref{fig: Benchmark_Hp_2column}, and \ref{fig: Benchmark_MABI_2column} show the benchmark results for the Heisenberg chain model with $k=2$, the Heisenberg chain model with $k=3$, the graphite model, the hydrogen plane model, and MABI, respectively.
-In all the figures, (a), (b), and (c) are the results of the energy difference, standard deviation, and fidelity, respectively, and the results of bipartite entanglement entropy are shown for the models with $k=2$ in (d).
-The circle and cross marks denote the results of HTN+VQE and HTN+QMC, respectively.
-The dashed lines in (a) and (b) [(c)] denote the results of QMC [a single reference state].
-The colors in Figs.~\ref{fig: Benchmark_Heisenberg_2column} and \ref{fig: Benchmark_Heisenbergk3_2column} (Fig.~\ref{fig: Benchmark_Hp_2column}) denote the values of $J_{inter}$ (ID).
+Finally, we show the benchmark results for the Heisenberg chain model with $k=3$, the graphite model, the hydrogen plane model, and MABI as in Figs.~\ref{fig: Benchmark_Heisenbergk3_2column}, \ref{fig: Benchmark_Graphite_2column}, \ref{fig: Benchmark_Hp_2column}, and \ref{fig: Benchmark_MABI_2column}, respectively.
+The results of bipartite entanglement entropy are shown for the models with $k=2$.
+From these data, we found that $d_H=4$ would provide sufficient accuracy and adopted this value as the default.
+Note that the entropy for graphite is almost zero, which reflects the small interactions between graphite layers and the fact that graphite is an easy model to decompose by layers.